-We encourage all our members and partners to download the report from www.togetherinsafety.info and to check out the tools and resources included on the website.
+We encourage all our members and partners to download the report from the Together in Safety website and to check out the tools and resources included.

 Together in Safety is unique in being made up of the CEOs and senior leaders of a wide range of organisations, including industry associations, government bodies, ship owners, classification societies and insurers.
 The vision and direction of the group was co-created by the members, who engage regularly to identify new safety issues and collectively work to agree actions.

 The members of Together in Safety are AP Moller – Maersk AS, Australian Maritime Safety Authority, BIMCO, Carnival Corporation & plc, Cruise Lines International Association, Danish Maritime Authority, Euronav, Gaslog, Global Maritime Forum, INTERCARGO, Interferry, International Chamber of Shipping, INTERTANKO, Lloyds Register, MSC Group, OCIMF, Thomas Miller, Shell Shipping & Maritime, UK P&I Club, and V.Group.